Point scores twice to lead Lightning past Sabres 4-2

 Kane tied it again at 2 with 8:43 left in the game with his team-leading 28th goal.

+''Mentally, it's been very difficult,'' Kane said. ''The last three weeks, we have known we were out of it.
+Some of us were hoping that this game would mean a little more than it did (Sunday), but, obviously, that wasn't the case.
+It's another year of not being where we want to be.''

-Point's second of the game put the Lightning ahead when he was trying to make a pass to Luke Witkowski on the back post, but the puck deflected into the Buffalo net off Rasmus Ristolainen's skate.
+Point's second goal of the game put the Lightning ahead when he was trying to make a pass to Luke Witkowski on the back post, but the puck deflected into the Buffalo net off Rasmus Ristolainen's skate.

+''I thought it was fitting how the winning goal went in,'' Cooper said. ''The kid who works the hardest got awarded with a flukey one.
+He deserved that.''

 Hedman's empty-netter came with 1 second left.